Here is when the Christmas lights will be turned on across the Portsmouth area

 Gunwharf Quays

-The Christmas lights will be turned on from Thursday, November 7 but there will be an event to mark the start of the spectacular light shows at Gunwharf Quays on Thursday, November 14.
+The Christmas lights have been on from Thursday, November 7 but there will spectacular light shows at Gunwharf Quays from Friday November 15.

 READ MORE: Here's when Gunwharf Quays will switch on its Christmas lights